AnushaAugustine/Mywebsite/index.md

 The	common	ways	of	looking	into	the	‘innards’	of	an	executing	program	can	be	categorized as:
 Using	a	debugging	tool,
-** Printlining	-	Making	a	temporary	modification	to	the	program,	typically	adding	lines	that print	information	out ** Logging	-	Creating	a	permanent	window	into	the	programs	execution	in	the	form	of	a log.
+<p>* Printlining	-	Making	a	temporary	modification	to	the	program,	typically	adding	lines	that print	information	out
+<p>* Logging	-	Creating	a	permanent	window	into	the	programs	execution	in	the	form	of	a log.

 ### How	to	Debug	Using	a	Log
 logs	offer	three	basic	advantages: